Ultra Corsica 2020 Rules

 Remember, at all times and in all situations, safety is the most important issue.
 This means safety for racers, crew, staff, and the general public.
 The roads are not closed for this event.
 Remember that drivers will not expect to encounter a racer or parked vehicle out on the course.
 Remember the event is held on public roads.

-Racers and Pacers may dress as they choose during daylight.
 Bright colour clothing with reflective stripes is strongly recommended.
 Headlamps and reflective jackets are mandatory at night and during periods of poor weather conditions as instructed by the race director.

 At the finish line of each stage, the runner must check in with the Timing team who will record the time in hour, minute of his crossing of the finish line.